The Multiversity: Publication history

 In April 2014, The Multiversity was announced for publication in August 2014.
 The announcement also revealed more of the series' artists including Chris Sprouse, Karl Story, Ben Oliver, Frank Quitely, Cameron Stewart, Ivan Reis, and Joe Prado.
 In May 2014, the first issue, by artists Ivan Reis and Joe Prado, was officially solicited by DC Comics.
 Each subsequent one-shot was published monthly.

-In July 2014, during San Diego Comic-Con International, DC Comics held a panel titled "The Multiversity Enrollment", featuring creators Grant Morrison and Cameron Stewart with editor Eddie Berganza.
+In July 2014, during San Diego Comic-Con, DC Comics held a panel titled "The Multiversity Enrollment", featuring creators Grant Morrison and Cameron Stewart with editor Eddie Berganza.
 Posters, featuring a map of the Multiverse, designed by Morrison and Rian Hughes, were handed out to attendees of the panel.
 DC later included a version of the map as a "Channel 52" exclusive at the end of books published in the week of July 28, 2014.

 In May 2015, a director's cut of the Pax Americana one-shot was published.

 Synopsis

-The Multiversity featured a story arc about the DC Comics Multiverse being invaded by a race of cosmic parasites known as the Gentry.
+The Multiversity featured a story arc about the DC Comics Multiverse being invaded by a race of extradimensional parasites known as The Gentry.
 The Gentry come from beyond the immediate DC "local" multiverse, and each member is a cultural fear or "bad idea" personified as a living, demonic entity.
 Intellectron is the immoral genius; Demogorgunn is the mindless, sprawling horde; Hellmachine is unchecked, uncontrollable technology; Dame Merciless is the ultimate extreme of the femme fatale; and Lord Broken is insanity and despair.

 The Gentry were drawn to the Multiverse by the emanations of ruined dreams and negative ideas and they seek to seize ownership of every single mind in existence and, in so doing, to control all thoughts and stories.
 To this end, they create and use Ultra Comics #1, a "haunted" comic book that can affect and even control its readers, as a vector to infect the Multiverse as well as simultaneously launch an attack on every Earth in the Orrery of Worlds.

 Various heroes from across the Multiverse are forced to band together, calling themselves Justice Incarnate, to face this extra-dimensional threat and initiate the "Battle for All Creation."